simeonqs/Need_to_remember_Dolphins_recall_their_own_actions_after_long_delays/README.md

   - `Time marking`: empty
   - `Time recall`: empty
   - `Total time`: the total time of the delay in seconds (10, 60)
-  - `Behaviour offered`: the behaviour performed by the animal (Belly up, Tail wave, Spin, Clap)
+  - `Behaviour offered`: the behaviour performed by the animal (Belly up, Tail wave, Spin, Clap, Sing)
   - `Double blind`: always 0, these trials were not double blind
   - `Distractions`: empty
 - `analysis/data/data_prospective_control.csv`: data for control the trials, where dolphins had not been trained to expect a delay